ampersand1/practice-files/README.md

 # practice-files
-Portfolio of coding projects - some old, some new
+Portfolio of coding projects - some old, some new.

 Not cohesive: All the files in this repository do not necessarily function together.